-- To configure a gateway, go to the tab called "Config Repeater" and enter the eight serial numbers, visible on the label on the gateway, either on the poke protection or on the front of the device. - Click 'Connect'.
+- To configure a gateway, go to the tab called "Config Repeater/Bridge" and enter the eight-digit serial number, visible on the label of the gateway, either on the poke protection or on the front of the device. - Click 'Connect'.
 The program will start connecting to the gateway and read out all its data.
 The process takes 20-60 seconds. - If the program is unable to connect, make sure that the gateway is not sleeping and that the gateway and dongle are at least 1 meter apart, so the radio signal isn't too strong.
-If the gateway is sleeping, then you can wake the gateway using a magnet.
+If the gateway is sleeping, then you can wake the gateway using a magnet to the left of the front label.
 Then click 'Connect' again.

-If encryption is enabled on the gateway, then a valid AES-key must be entered in the field marked below to change settings.
-Note that it's always possible to read out all settings without the AES-key except for MQTT settings that will only show the first letter of each setting.
+If encryption is enabled on the gateway, then a valid AES-key must be entered in the field marked below, when connecting, to change settings.
+Note that it is always possible to read out all settings without the AES-key except for MQTT settings that will only show the first letter of each setting.